-If you're looking to boost student engagement in your course, adding a Hypothes.is annotation activity supports student success by placing active discussion right on top of course readings, enabling students and teachers to add comments and start conversations in the margins of texts.
+If you're looking to boost student engagement in your course, adding a Hypothesis annotation activity supports student success by placing active discussion right on top of course readings, enabling students and teachers to add comments and start conversations in the margins of texts.

-Hypothes.is Canvas
+Hypothes.is logo and Canvas logo

-About Hypothes.is
+About Hypothesis

 Hypothes.is is a tool to guide your students through annotations.
 You can be "inside the text" as students are reading, helping to facilitate comprehension and guide analysis.
 Any line of text can be highlighted by you to help point students to key parts of any given text.